 - facilitate organisation of Education or professional development events and activities in partnership with third parties.

 - otherwise as you have consented; and/or

 - otherwise as required by law.

 If any of these organisations are located outside Australia, you expressly consent to us disclosing your personal information to those organisations.
 These parties may be located in the following countries: Nil

 We take reasonable steps to ensure that each organisation that we disclose your personal information to is committed to protecting your privacy and complies with the Australian Privacy Principles, or is subject to a law or scheme that is at least substantially similar to the way in which the Australian Privacy Principles protect information.

-By providing your personal information to the Association and the RTO, you consent to us transferring your personal information to such other organisations.
+By providing your personal information to the Association, you consent to us transferring your personal information to such other organisations.

-Wherever reasonably practicable the Association and RTO holds physical personal information in access controlled premises.
+Wherever reasonably practicable the Association holds physical personal information in access controlled premises.